PrettyMaggam/J124Class/README.md

 **_How to upload an image_**
 1. Upload and image to GitHub (upload a new file)
-2. Reet=rence the file in your markdown
+2. Reference the file in your markdown
+3. Be sure to add alt text description to your image